 In addition, hackers might steal customer information and expose it to show how vulnerable that particular company’s system is.

 Think about it.
-Remember the Ashley Madison scandal and how many people were affected by that catastrophe?
+Remember the Ashley Madison scandal?
+How many people were affected by that catastrophe?

 Lastly, government websites are often targeted by hackers hoping to create issues within a political campaign or to expose what the government might be hiding from the public.